nicenemo/nicenemo.github.io/content/post/2020-05-23-keys_to_your_fingers.md

 Do you know more?

-Hyper is nothing new but more commonly known has the _Hyper_ key.
+The office key is nothing new but more commonly known has the _Hyper_ key.
 The Windows key is also known as the _Super_ key.
 Some keyboards such as the [Space cadet keyboard](https://en.wikipedia.org/wiki/Space-cadet_keyboard) have a dedicated key labelled _Hyper_.
 The combination is awkward to press.
 Having a dedicated _Hyper_ key might be a good idea to have on my new keyboard.